Gozo Adventures Header - Kayaking

 There are two ways to get from Malta to Gozo’s harbour, Mgarr.

-Gozo Channel operate from Cirkewwa in the North of Malta (25 minutes), and Gozo Fast Ferry / Virtu Ferries Gozo, offer a foot passenger only service from Valletta (45 minutes).
+Gozo Channel operate a large passenger and car ferry from Cirkewwa in the North of Malta (25 minutes), and Gozo Highspeed (known as the Gozo fast ferry) offers a foot passenger only service from Valletta Harbour (45 minutes).

 Gozo Channel